 - (5) [Large Significant Sites] For significant mineral and aggregate sites, local governments shall decide whether mining is permitted.
 For a PAPA application involving an aggregate site determined to be significant under section (3) of this rule, the process for this decision is set out in subsections (a) through (g) of this section.
 A local government must complete the process within 180 days after receipt of a complete application that is consistent with section (8) of this rule, or by the earliest date after 180 days allowed by local charter. - (a) [Impact Area] The local government shall determine an impact area for the purpose of identifying conflicts with proposed mining and processing activities.
-The impact area shall he large enough to include uses listed in subsection (b) of this section and shall be limited to 1,500 feet from the boundaries of the mining area, except where factual information indicates significant potential conflicts beyond this distance.
+The impact area shall be large enough to include uses listed in subsection (b) of this section and shall be limited to 1,500 feet from the boundaries of the mining area, except where factual information indicates significant potential conflicts beyond this distance.
 For a proposed expansion of an existing aggregate site, the impact area shall be measured from the perimeter of the proposed expansion area rather than the boundaries of the existing aggregate site and shall not include the existing aggregate site.

 ODOT's studies, which involved reviewing aerial photographs and conducting field reconnaissance, suggest there is no factual evidence to indicate the presence of significant potential conflicts with other uses beyond the 1,500 foot impact area.
-ODOT provided a map of the project which includes the 1,500 foot impact area.
+Without such evidence, the impact area is limited to 1,500 feet.
+Umatilla County has prepared a map which includes the 1,500 foot impact area.
 This map has been added to the project record and is included as an attachment to this document.
 The Umatilla County Planning Commission finds that factual information is not present to indicate that there would be significant conflicts beyond the 1,500 foot impact area from the boundaries of the proposed expansion.
 The 1,500 foot impact area is sufficient to include uses listed in (b) below.
 This criterion is satisfied.

 - (b) [Conflicts created by the site] The local government shall determine existing or approved land uses within the impact area that will be adversely affected by proposed mining operations and shall specify the predicted conflicts.
 For purposes of this section, "approved land uses" are dwellings allowed by a residential zone on existing platted lots and other uses for which conditional or final approvals have been granted by the local government.
-For determination of conflicts from proposed mining of a significant aggregate site, the local government shall limit its consideration to the following: - (A) Conflicts due to noise, dust, or other discharges with regard to those existing and approved uses and associated activities (e. g., houses and schools) that are sensitive to such discharges;
+For determination of conflicts from proposed mining of a significant aggregate site, the local government shall limit its consideration to the following: - (A) Conflicts due to noise, dust, or other discharges with regard to those existing and approved uses and associated activities (e.g., houses and schools) that are sensitive to such discharges;

-One dwelling exists within 1,500 feet of the existing quarry.
-However, there are no dwellings within the 1,500 foot Impact Area of the proposed expansion.
 The Umatilla County Planning Commission finds that no conflicts due to noise, dust, or other discharges with regard to those existing and approved uses and associated activities (e.g., houses and schools) that are sensitive to such discharges exist within the 1500 foot impact area.
 Land within the impact area is zoned EFU and is used primarily for agricultural activities such as farming and grazing.
 Although no conflicts have been identified within the impact area and no mitigation measures are imposed, the applicant has addressed voluntary mitigation measures that will be implemented to minimize potential impacts from noise, dust, or other discharges.
 These measures are described below: